-Despite the name, this is not the historical location of the old city of Tucson -- it’s a Western town originally built as the set for the 1939 movie Arizona.
-In the years since, Old Tucson has been used during the filming of John Wayne’s Rio Lobo, Rio Bravo, and El Dorado; Clint Eastwood’s The Outlaw Josey Wales; Kirk Douglas’s Gunfight at the O.K.
+Despite the name, this is not the historical location of the old city of Tucson—it’s a Western town originally built as the set for the 1939 movie Arizona.
+In the years since, Old Tucson has been used in the filming of John Wayne’s Rio Lobo, Rio Bravo, and El Dorado; Clint Eastwood’s The Outlaw Josey Wales; Kirk Douglas’s Gunfight at the O.K.
 Corral; Paul Newman’s The Life and Times of Judge Roy Bean; and, more recently, Tombstone and Geronimo.

-Today, however, Old Tucson is far more than just a movie set.
-In addition to serving as a site for film, TV, and advertising productions (call ahead to find out if any filming is scheduled), it has become a Wild West theme park with diverse family-oriented activities and entertainment.
+Today, in addition to serving as a site for film, TV, and advertising productions (call ahead to find out if any filming is scheduled), Old Tucson has become a Wild West theme park with family-oriented activities and entertainment.
 Throughout the day, there are staged shootouts in the streets, stunt demonstrations, a cancan musical revue, and other performances.
 Train and kiddie rides, restaurants, and gift shops round out the experience.
-Currently, the studios are open on a limited basis on Tuesday and Wednesday and are open for tours only.